Benefits of Raw Pet Food

 Good Nutrition is Important for Pets Too

-Darwin’s uses only high quality meats and vegetables in our dog and cat food; we never use fillers.
+Darwin’s uses only high quality meats and vegetables in our fresh dog food and fresh cat food; we never use fillers.
 The protein in our meals comes from real meat, not from grains, soy, or “meat by-products”.
+Muscle meat plays a crucial role in providing high-quality protein and essential nutrients.
 Our meals are a single meat type each; 100% meat for cats and 75% meat with 25% vegetables for dogs.
 This single meat source formula is designed to allow you to easily adjust meals if your pet is allergic to a particular meat.
 Our pet food is minimally processed to maintain the most nutrients possible and immediately frozen to preserve freshness.
+For convenience, you can explore pet food delivery options to have meals brought directly to your home.

 Learn about our High Quality Ingredients

-The Ancestral Side of Raw Food and Why It’s Important
+The Ancestral Side of Raw Food Diet and Why It’s Important

-This low carb high protein diet has almost 50% of the calories coming from protein, 44% from fat, and only 6% from carbohydrate.
+This low carb, high protein diet has almost 50% of the calories coming from protein, 44% from fat, and only 6% from carbohydrates.
 This protein level exceeds all but a few dry on the market.
 Darwin’s raw food profile closely mirrors the foods our pets’ ancestors found in nature, making it the best way to feed your pet.

 Read more about the Ancestral Diet